Descent098/HHTTPP/Post 2/readme.md

 "\d" # Match any single digit (0-9)
 ```

-Regex will get parsed in python using the `re` module, and will create `Match` objects.
+Regex will usually parsed in python using the [re](https://docs.python.org/3/library/re.html) module (but we will also use [glob](https://docs.python.org/3/library/glob.html)), and will create `Match` objects.
 These `Match` objects contain each match for the pattern you define.
-There are lots of different ways to use regex, but we will use capture groups.
+There are lots of different ways to use regex, but we will use 2 ways, globbing and capture groups.

 Capture groups is essentially the idea that we define a set of "groups", and for each `Match` in the pattern there will be "groups" of text matched.
 For example we might read the first line of a HTTP request we will want different groups for the method, slug and http version.
 To create groups you put a sub-expression into parenthesis.
 For example to capture a single letter, and a single digit into separate groups you do `([A-z])(\d)`.
 This will find any letter then digit, so for example with the string `"a1,b5,dt,r7"` would have 3 matches `a1, b5 and r7` each with 2 groups: